Winter Holidays in Mont-Tremblant

 Tip: Kids under 18 are not allowed in the spa, so if you don’t have a built-in babysitter in the family, you will have to plan this one (also remember to bring a bathing suit, with all its natural beauty, Canadian spas differ from European spas in that way).

-La Source has not taken up a huge space in the pedestrian village, yet the smart design provides designated areas for swimming, baby play, rope jumping and hot tubbing.
+La Source does not taken up a huge space in the pedestrian village, yet the smart design provides designated areas for swimming, baby play, rope jumping and hot tubbing (inside and outside).

 Tip: note the Club hours when you plan your visit, it typically closes at 6pm daily.